 A. The CDC and the National Institutes of Health (NIH) say that people with certain medical conditions are "high risk."
 These people are more likely to become severely ill and need to go to the hospital if they get COVID-19.
+As mentioned, the CDC also now classifies people with disabilities as "people who need to take extra precautions."

-People with Down syndrome are more likely to have one or more of these medical conditions that put them at higher risk than those without Down syndrome.
-However, to be clear, some people with Down syndrome will not have any of these medical conditions that cause higher risk of COVID-19.
+People with Down syndrome are more likely to have one or more of these medical conditions that put them at higher risk than those without Down syndrome.3 However, to be clear, some people with Down syndrome will not have any of these medical conditions that cause higher risk of COVID-19.

-Children and adults with Down syndrome are known to have several co-occurring conditions, that if are untreated or active, may make that individual more likely to get COVID-19.
+Children and adults with Down syndrome are known to have several co-occurring conditions, that if untreated or active, may make that individual more likely to get COVID-19.
 These can include:

-Ongoing heart defects (heart disease).

-- " COVID-19 may cause a severe inflammatory response in the body which can also affect the heart.

-- " People with Down syndrome who were born with heart conditions (congenital heart conditions) which were fully repaired, or those whose hearts work fine, should follow general precautions for all individuals.

-- " Individuals who have heart failure or heart disease may be at higher risk and should consult with their health care provider about additional precautions that may be needed, especially if they also have other conditions like:

-- ✓ Diabetes

-- ✓ Obesity

-- ✓ Hypertension (high blood pressure)

-- ✓ Pulmonary hypertension

-- ✓ Chronic obstructive pulmonary disease (COPD)

-- ✓ Kidney disease

-• Chronic respiratory problems or lung disease or a history of severe respiratory infections.

-- " People with Down syndrome are more likely to get respiratory infections like colds or flu.
-Those who have had frequent or severe respiratory conditions in the past may have more serious health consequences if they are exposed to COVID-19. - " People with a history of previous serious respiratory conditions may be at especially high risk and should follow strict precautions. - " People with asthma are at higher risk and should continue their treatments during this time.
+- Ongoing heart defects (heart disease). - " COVID-19 may cause a severe inflammatory response in the body which can also affect the heart. - " Based on what clinicians have seen so far, people with Down syndrome who were born with heart conditions (congenital heart conditions) which were fully repaired, or those whose hearts work fine, should follow general precautions for all individuals. - " Individuals who have heart failure or heart disease may be at higher risk and should consult with their health care provider about additional precautions that may be needed, especially if they also have other conditions like: - ✓ Diabetes - ✓ Obesity - ✓ Hypertension (high blood pressure) - ✓ Pulmonary hypertension - ✓ Chronic obstructive pulmonary disease (COPD) - ✓ Kidney disease - Chronic respiratory problems or lung disease or a history of severe respiratory infections. - " People with Down syndrome are more likely to get respiratory infections like colds or flu.4 Those who have had frequent or severe respiratory conditions in the past may have more serious health consequences if they are exposed to COVID-19. - " People with a history of previous serious respiratory conditions may be at especially high risk and should follow strict precautions. - " People with asthma are at higher risk and should continue their treatments during this time.